Personal information protection policy

 The blue bin is the City of Beaconsfield property.
 If you move, leave it behind for the next occupant.
 The bin’s serial number matches its place of delivery.

-Recycling of Nespresso coffee capsules
+Recuperation of Nespresso coffee capsules

-An agreement for the recyling of capsules was concluded between Nespresso and the TIRU sorting center which serves Beaconsfield.
+An agreement for the recuperation of capsules was concluded between Nespresso and the TIRU sorting center which serves Beaconsfield.
 In order to recycle these capsules, residents must put them in the green bag provided by Nespresso.

 How it works

-Once recycled, the capsules will be sorted at the TIRU sorting center then shipped to the 2M Ressources facility, where the coffee grounds will be separated from the aluminum.
+Once recuperated, the capsules will be sorted at the TIRU sorting center then shipped to the 2M Ressources facility, where the coffee grounds will be separated from the aluminum.
 These two materials will then be recycled and reused.

-For an easy and efficient recycling collection
+For an easy and efficient blue bin collection

 Pick the right collection